Huguesbt/Wallpaper/README.md

 # Wallpaper changer
 A linux shell script to change wallpaper randomly

-Run `watch -n 300 /opt/wallpaper/update.sh` to change wallpaper all 5 minutes (300 seconds)
+Run `/opt/wallpaper/update.sh --loop 300` to change wallpaper all 5 minutes (300 seconds)
 You could set this command as new starter application, but no cron or no systemd are available yet, need define a dbus to communicate with Xserver